-Some medicines may be affected by Blooms the Chemist Pregabalin or may affect how well it works.
+Some medicines may be affected by Pregabalin Apotex or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.
 Your doctor will advise you.

-Using Blooms the Chemist Pregabalin with other medicines that can make you feel drowsy, such as sleeping tablets and other pain relievers (e.g. benzodiazepines and opioids), antihistamines, antidepressants, antipsychotics, cannabis, and alcohol may result in severe drowsiness, decreased awareness, breathing problems, coma and death.
+Using Pregabalin Apotex with other medicines that can make you feel drowsy such as sleeping tablets and other pain relievers (e.g. benzodiazepines and opioids), antihistamines, antidepressants, antipsychotics, cannabis, and alcohol may result in severe drowsiness, decreased awareness, breathing problems, coma and death.

-Your doctor will minimize the dose and duration of use; and monitor you for signs and symptoms of breathing difficulties and sedation.
+Your doctor will minimise the dose and duration of use; and monitor you for signs and symptoms of breathing difficulties and sedation.

-Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Blooms the Chemist Pregabalin .
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Pregabalin Apotex.

-Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect Blooms the Chemist Pregabalin.
+Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect Pregabalin Apotex.

-How do I take Blooms the Chemist Pregabalin?
+4. How do I take Pregabalin Apotex?